Frequently Asked Questions

 Latitude 44.409286; Longitude -68.247501

-There are two within the park - Blackwoods Campground and Seawall Campground.
+There are two within the park on Mount Desert Island - Blackwoods Campground and Seawall Campground.
 Blackwoods is located near the east coast of Mount Desert Island.
-Seawall is located on the southwestern part of the island south of Southwest Harbor.
+Seawall is located on the southern part of the island south of Southwest Harbor.
 There are also several excellent campgrounds situated next to park land on the island, as well as on the mainland.

 Additional Information